 Bella Vista Motel Dunedin

-Robyn and Garry welcome you to the Bella Vista Dunedin Motel, offering quality accommodation near the city centre.
+Robyn and Garry welcome you to the Bella Vista Dunedin Motel.

 This property has been independently assessed by Qualmark as 4 star quality accommodation.